Skip to main content

 About Tucumán

-Tucumán Provincial Park (Parque Provincial Tucumán) is located in Tucumán Province, the smallest province of Argentina by area, in the foothills of the Aconquija mountain range (Sierra del Aconquija).
-The park protects the yungas (subtropical Andean cloudforest) ecosystem that clothes the eastern slopes of the Aconquija, where Pacific moisture rising over the Andes creates lush subtropical forest above 500 meters.
-Tucumán Province is known as 'the garden of the republic' for its fertile agricultural valleys, and the provincial park preserves the natural cloudforest that was once far more extensive.
+The Tucumán Provincial Park (officially Parque Provincial Aconquija) is located on the western outskirts of San Miguel de Tucumán, protecting a fragment of yungas cloudforest on the foothills of the Sierra del Aconquija.
+[1] Created in 1936 through Provincial Law No. 1672, it was among the first provincial protected areas established in Argentina.
+The park conserves subtropical Andean cloudforest (yungas) on the eastern slopes of the Aconquija, where moisture from the east rises to create lush subtropical forest above 500 meters.
+Tucumán Province is known as 'el jardin de la Republica' (the garden of the republic) for its fertile agricultural valleys, and the park preserves a remnant of the natural cloudforest that was once far more extensive.
+It forms part of a conservation complex alongside the adjacent Horco Molle Reserve and Parque Sierra San Javier.
+[1]

 Wildlife Ecosystems

 The yungas cloudforest of the Aconquija supports rich biodiversity.
-Spectacled bears (Tremarctos ornatus)—South America's only bear—inhabit the upper forest and cloudforest zones.
-Tapirs and pumas are present.
-The ocelot and jaguarundi are among the smaller felids.
-Birdlife is exceptional, with the yungas recognized as one of Argentina's most species-rich avian zones.
-Toucans, trogons, and various tanager species inhabit the cloudforest canopy.
+Spectacled bears (Tremarctos ornatus) -- South America's only bear -- inhabit the upper forest and cloudforest zones.
+Pumas, ocelots, and jaguarundis are among the felids recorded.
+Birdlife is exceptional, with the yungas recognized as one of Argentina's most species-rich avian zones, with over 200 bird species documented.
+[1] Toucans, trogons, and various tanager species inhabit the cloudforest canopy.
 The rufous-throated dipper specializes in fast-flowing mountain streams.
 Several hummingbird species visit the flowering epiphytes.
+Endemic parrots and hummingbirds are among the more celebrated species of the reserve.

 Flora Ecosystems

 The park's vegetation transitions altitudinally through several zones.
 Below 1,000 m, subtropical forest includes tipa (Tipuana tipu), cebil colorado (Anadenanthera colubrina), and nogal (Juglans australis).
-The cloudforest zone (1,000–2,200 m) supports aliso del cerro (Alnus acuminata), myrtle, and tree ferns, draped in mosses, bromeliads, and orchids.
+The cloudforest zone (1,000-2,200 m) supports aliso del cerro (Alnus acuminata), myrtle, and tree ferns, draped in mosses, bromeliads, and orchids.
 Above 2,200 m, the forest gives way to pastizales de neblina (cloud grasslands).
-The park is floristically rich, with hundreds of epiphytic orchid and bromeliad species.
-Many plants are endemic to the Tucumán-Bolivian yungas.
+The park is floristically rich, with numerous epiphytic orchid and bromeliad species.
+Many plants are endemic to the Tucumano-Bolivian yungas.

 Geology